 What is the Immediate Edge Scam?

-Immediate Edge is a set of websites proliferated by boiler room scammers, that is all.
+The truth is that the Immediate Edge is a set of websites proliferated by boiler room scammers, and that is all.
 It is not an app or a trading platform, or anything that can be used to make money at all.
-It is a phantom, it quite literally is a trick.
+It is a phantom, it quite literally is a trick to steal take your money whilst you are not thinking.

-The purpose of these websites is pretty much the same as the patter of any other conman that you could encounter.
+The purpose of these websites is pretty much the same as the spiel of any other conman that you may encounter.
 It is designed to get you excited about something that will lure you into losing your money.
-That is what a confidence trick is, something to give you confidence that then ensnares you into a contract or something else that makes you money.
+That is what a confidence trick is, something to give you confidence that then ensnares you into a contract or something else that takes your money.
+It is designed to trick you into the dangerous world of CFD speculation and that is a world where you will lose all of your money.
+Back to top

-It is summed up in one phrase: Automatic crypto-trading AI robots.
-That is the con.
-They use the ideas of cryptocurrency, artificial intelligence and the stock-market and mix it all up into one big cocktail of baloney to part you with your money.
+It can be summed up with one phrase: Automatic crypto-trading AI robots.
+That is their con.
+They use the ideas of cryptocurrency, artificial intelligence and the stock-market and mix it all up into one big cocktail of lies to part you from your money.
 It is that simple.
-Believe us, if anyone invented an AI that could predict the stock market or trends in crypto currency prices, they would not be giving it away, we can assure you of that.
-If money making became that easy, money would have no worth and every economy on Earth would collapse, which means that Google aren't likely to be advertising it:
+Believe us, if anyone had invented an AI that could predict the stock market or trends in crypto currency prices, they would not be giving it away for free, we can assure you of that.
+If money making became that easy, money would be worthless and every economy on Earth would collapse, which means that Google aren't likely to be advertising such a product.

 As you can see, these advertisers are so free on Google they actually use Google Sites as a means of linking to their con-artist scam: